jacksho-vfx/onepiece/docs/perona_dashboard.md

 # Perona dashboard operations

+> **Documentation refresh (April 2024):** Operators asked for faster entry points to settings inspection, telemetry analysis, and API references.
+The outline below gathers those touchpoints so you can reach the right command or endpoint in seconds.

+## At a glance

+- [CLI usage](#cli-usage) — Inspect settings, reload overrides, and review telemetry insights.
+- [Configuration layers](#configuration-layers) — Understand how TOML files stack across defaults and overrides.
+- [HTTP API reference](#http-api-reference) — Query snapshots, health checks, render feeds, and cost analytics.

 [Back to the Perona overview in the README](../README.md#operating-the-perona-dashboard)

 The Perona CLI and FastAPI service ship together so teams can launch the web dashboard, inspect configuration, and script against